artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

        = P(H)*P(E|H)/[P(H)*P(E|H) + P(~H)*P(E|~H)]
 ```

-Bayesian reasoning, while interesting, must be only a small slice of one’s epistemological system.
-Carroll treats it as more practically applicable and general than I believe it is.
+Bayesian reasoning, while interesting, must be a smaller part of one’s epistemological system then Carroll presents it to be.
+There are many short-comings with Bayesian reasoning that Carroll does not consider, but which I believe are important.

-- How do we determine our prior beliefs, `P(H)`, and our likelihoods, `P(E|H)`?
-Typically, the processes we use to determine these depend on other beliefs.
-Thus we have a recursive web of beliefs.
+- We determine our prior beliefs, `P(H)`, and our likelihoods, `P(E|H)` using other beliefs—thus our beliefs form a recursive web which does not fit into a clean linear progression from initial belief to final belief as we gather new evidence.
-- Bayesian inference is presented as a one-way process.
-We start with a set of beliefs, receive new evidence, then update our beliefs.
-But given that our reasoning and our current set of beliefs determines our likelihoods, once our beliefs are updated, we should revise the likelihoods.
-Our reasoning is not a one-way process as it is presented.
+- How do we decide what hypotheses to consider?
-- How do we decide what hypothesis to consider?
+- Our hypotheses rarely form a clean partition of the space of beliefs, unless restrict ourselves to `H` and `~H`.
-- How do we know what evidence to consider, noting that there is not enough time to consider all of the evidence?
+- It is not usually possible to consider all of the evidence we have available, and thus we must rely on second hand accounts and other forms of knowledge besides observations from the real world.

 One of the most intriguing and useful ideas presented is: